Meet4009/Ecom/README.md

 ## Endpoint: `/user/profile/image`

 ### Description
-This endpoint is used to update the authenticated user's profile image.
-It accepts a single image file upload.
+This endpoint allows authenticated users to update their profile image.
+The endpoint performs validation on the image file including size and file type checks, handles the deletion of old profile images, and updates the user's profile with the new image path.

 ### HTTP Method
 `PATCH`